Drama Student and young carer, Izzy, from Loughborough University shares her experience of Higher Education.

 Supporting a student’s application to Higher Education can be a complicated and lengthy process.
 Our School and College Liaison team have developed a range of free resources that can be used within your own institution to help structure this process, including a range of short videos and supporting handouts.

 In addition to this we also recognise the key role that parents/carers can play in the decision making process and that for some families this can be a daunting prospect.
 To help facilitate these conversations we have created a downloadable guide for families.
 If you would like to request a printed copy please contact us.

 Once a student has made a successful application to Loughborough University and accepted their place via UCAS track, we will supply them with a What’s next guide.
 This outlines the remaining key dates associated with UCAS, details on how to choose and apply for accommodation and information on student finance packages available.
 It also includes a range of contact details for staff within the University who can answer any queries that a student may have in the lead up to the start of their studies with us.

 Events at Loughborough University

-Young carer celebration event - On the 4th July 2017 Loughborough University will be hosting an event in recognition of the commitment of young carers across the country.
+Explore more: Young carer celebration event – On July 4th , 2018, Loughborough University will be hosting an event in recognition of the commitment of young carers across the country.
 Throughout the course of the day we will be providing a selection of fun activities and workshops for students to choose from which will include access to our sports facilities, Students’ Union and a welcome from our Vice Chancellor.
 We want to celebrate the achievements of the students and give them an opportunity to relax and enjoy a day away from their responsibilities.
-If you would like more information about this event please contact WP@lboro.ac.k
+If you would like more information about this event please contact WP@lboro.ac.uk